simov/screenshot-capture/README.md

 ## [Install][1]

-## After Install

-- Navigate to `chrome://extensions`
-- Scroll down to the bottom of the page
-- Click on the `Keyboard shortcuts` button
-- Find the `Screenshot Capture` extension inside the popup window
-- Set a key combination to trigger the extension <br />
-  For example: `Alt+S`

-> The images are saved in PNG format.

 ## Features

-- **full screen** + automatic save
-- **crop area** + automatic save
-- **crop area** + manual save

-> These settings are accessible through an icon in the right side of your browser's address bar, after you trigger the extension through the specified key combination.
+- Capture Viewport
+- Crop and Save (automatic save)
+- Crop and Wait (manual save)

+> The screenshots are saved in PNG format.

+## Set Capture Method

+1. Click on the extension button using your **Right** Mouse Button.
+2. Select `Options` from the context menu.

+Alternatively:

+1. Navigate to `chrome://extensions` and find the Screenshot Capture extension.
+2. Click on the `Options` link under the Screenshot Capture extension.

+## Set Keyboard Shortcut

+1. Navigate to `chrome://extensions` and scroll down to the bottom of the page.
+2. Click on `Keyboard shortcuts` and set a key combination for Screenshot Capture.

 ## License